-The Clarke County School Nutrition Program is a partner in education, contributing to the academic success of students by encouraging a lifetime of healthy eating through our breakfast & lunch meal programs.
-Our meals utilize a variety of locally-grown produce and foods.
-Last year, we spent approximately $578,100.16 on items that were grown and/or processed and shipped within Georgia.
-We increased our Georgia Grown purchases by 87% when compared to SY2018, and we continue to work towards meeting Georgia Department of Agriculture's Vision 2020 goal.
-We strive to incorporate these items into delicious and nutritious menu items, which are prepared and served by caring, dedicated professional staff in a friendly environment.
+The Clarke County School Nutrition Program is a partner in education, contributing to students' academic success by encouraging a lifetime of healthy eating through our breakfast and lunch meal programs.
+Our meals utilize a variety of locally-grown produce and foods, and we have incorporated items that were grown and/or processed and shipped within Georgia.
+Each year, we have successfully increased our Georgia Grown purchases, and we will continue to work towards meeting the Georgia Department of Agriculture's Vision 2020 goal.
+We strive to incorporate these items into delicious and nutritious menu items prepared and served by caring, dedicated professional staff in a friendly environment.
 All of our school facilities provide meal service that meets the USDA dietary guidelines.

 Thank you for sharing your students with us each and every day.
 We love serving our Clarke County superstars!